2 out of 5 "do not know the symptoms of bowel cancer" | ExBulletin

 After a new poll found that 42% of people couldn’t name a single symptom of bowel cancer.

-Survey of about 2,500 people United Kingdom According to charity, adults have noticed that the general public has a “surprisingly low awareness” of their symptoms.
+According to a charity, a survey of about 2,500 British adults found that the general public was “surprisingly low” in their awareness of symptoms.

 Only 11% were able to list abdominal pain as a symptom, and 32% identified blood in the stool as a sign of intestinal cancer.